sjbylo/aba/README.md

 # On the connected workstation:
 # Mount your thumb drive and:

-make inc                                          # Write tar archive to /tmp or make inc out=/dev/path/to/thumb-drive/aba.tgz     # Write archive 'aba.tgz' to the device
+aba inc                                          # Write tar archive to /tmp or aba inc out=/dev/path/to/thumb-drive/aba.tgz     # Write archive 'aba.tgz' to the device
                                                   # mounted at /dev/path/to/thumb-drive
 or
-make inc out=- | ssh user@host "cat > aba.tgz"    # Archive and write to internal host (if possible).
+aba inc out=- | ssh user@host "cat > aba.tgz"    # Archive and write to internal host (if possible).

 # Copy the file 'aba.tgz' to your bastion via your portable storage device.